Vagus nerve stimulation: Treatment-resistant depression

+Chronic pain

+VNS has been used to treat chronic pain due to various causes, although the mechanisms for this relief have yet to be determined.

+Heart failure

+VNS has shown to be of value in the treatment of heart failure.
+One study did not show a reduction in death rates, but did show improvement in six-minute hall walk duration and quality of life.

+Atrial fibrillation

+Animal studies have shown the capacity of low-level VNS to reduce inducibility of atrial fibrillation.
+This effect has been proposed to be due to inhibition of the ganglionated plexi.

+Stroke treatment and rehabilitation

+VNS can be used either invasively or non-invasively to treat ischemic stroke.
+Invasive VNS can only be applied invasively (by surgery), but non-invasive VNS can be used in acute settings.

+In 2021, the U.S. Food and Drug Administration approved the MicroTransponder Vivistim Paired VNS System (Vivistim System) to treat moderate to severe upper extremity motor deficits associated with chronic ischemic stroke.

 Efficacy

 Epilepsy

 A meta-analysis of 74 clinical studies with 3321 patients found that VNS produced an average 51% reduction in seizures after 1 year of therapy.
 Approximately 50% of patients had an equal to or greater than 50% reduction in seizures at the time of last follow-up.
-Long term studies have shown that response to VNS increases over time.
-For instance, a study that followed 74 patients for 10-17 years found a seizure frequency reduction of 50-90% in 38.4%, 51.4%, 63.6% and 77.8% of patients at 1-, 2-, 10- and 17-years following implantation, respectively.
+Long-term studies have shown that response to VNS increases over time.
+For instance, a study that followed 74 patients for 10–17 years found a seizure frequency reduction of 50-90% in 38.4%, 51.4%, 63.6% and 77.8% of patients at 1-, 2-, 10- and 17-years following implantation, respectively.
 Approximately, 8% have total resolution of seizures.
 VNS has also been shown to reduce rates of sudden unexpected death in epilepsy (SUDEP) and to improve quality of life metrics.
-A number of predictors of a favorable clinical response have been identified including epilepsy onset > 12 years of age, generalized epilepsy type, non-lesional epilepsy, posttraumatic epilepsy and those who have less than a 10 year history of seizures.
+A number of predictors of a favorable clinical response have been identified including epilepsy onset > 12 years of age, generalized epilepsy type, non-lesional epilepsy, posttraumatic epilepsy and those who have less than a 10-year history of seizures.

+Long-term cognitive outcomes are at least stable following VNS.

+One study of children with epilepsy found that a post hoc analysis revealed a dose–response correlation for VNS.

 Depression

-As of 2017, the efficacy of VNS for TR-MDD is unclear.
-A 2022 narrative review concluded that "The use of VNS is an approved, effective and well-tolerated long-term therapy for chronic and treatment-resistant depression.
-Further sham-controlled studies over a longer observational period are desirable".
+A 2022 narrative review concluded that VNS is an effective and well-tolerated therapy for chronic and treatment-resistant depression.
+Importantly, the review also noted that the therapeutic effect of VNS in this context may take 3–12 months to materialize but may be persistent long-term.
+One study of only 10 weeks found no effect.